Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

-Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
+Some gains can be seen within a few weeks, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
-Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
+Vision therapy includes in-office and home exercises, visual aids, or eyeglasses and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. Angela Bergin will decide how many visits are needed to achieve optimal results.

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with Excel Eyecare OD PA to find out.
 If it is determined by Dr. Angela Bergin that the issue, in fact, vision-related, a customized vision therapy program will be provided.Our practice serves patients from Charlotte, Steele Creek, Lake Wylie, and Fort Mill, North Carolina and surrounding communities.